-We were very pleased to be able to reopen our church building for public worship on Sunday 12th July.
-Many of us long to be together physically in our church building, although we realise that for some of us this will not yet be possible.
+We are very pleased to be able to reopen our church building for public worship again, with services beginning on Saturday 27th and Sunday 28th March 2021.
+Many of us long to be together physically in our church building, although we realise that for some of us this is not yet possible.
 In planning to resume public worship, we have been guided by the following principles:

-Spirit-led: prayerfully discerning what God is asking of us at this time, taking into account all we have discovered during the past few months of worshipping together as a dispersed community.
+- Spirit‐led: prayerfully discerning what God is asking of us at this time, taking into account all we have discovered during this time of pandemic.

 This document has been put together to enable you to make a decision about whether to attend worship, and to explain how the services will be conducted.